-The knowledge and skills progression maps outline what is expected for each year group to ensure that the entire Geography curriculum is taught progressively by the time they finish in Primary education.
+The knowledge and skills progression maps outline what is expected for each year group to ensure that the entire geography curriculum is taught progressively by the time they finish in Primary education.
 The progression maps are also used to assess and monitor coverage in each group.
-As Geography co-ordinator, this map has been produced by myself to support teachers understanding of the Geography curriculum and the skills which are non- negotiable in their given year group.
+This map has been produced to support teachers understanding of the geography curriculum and the skills which are non-negotiable in their given year group.